Some of Northumberland’s Birds and where to see them

 Beadnell Harbour: this shelter attracts Eider, Goldeneye and sometimes Divers.

-Newton-bv-the-Sea: this is a National Trust freshwater pond with two hides (one for the disabled), located behind the dunes at the southern end of Newton Haven.
+Newton-bv-the-Sea: this is a National Trust freshwater pond with a hide having a ramp for disabled access.
+It is located behind the dunes at the southern end of Newton Haven.
 At the junction of the B1339 and the Bl340 (1.25m]) north of Embleton, take the minor road east to Newton-by-the-Sea, passing through High Newton to Low Newton where a car park is located at the top of a rise.
-A path leads behind the 'square' to the small reserve.
+A path leads behind the ‘square’ to the small reserve.
 The surrounding shrubs are good for warblers in spring and autumn with ducks, geese, waders at the pond; listen for Water Rail too.

 Coquet Estuary: Richard Poyer’s Guide to the area near Warkworth and Amble.